Corneal transplant surgery, likewise called corneal transplantation or simply corneal grafting,

 ● Dry eyes

-Corneal transplantation reviews set the average success rate between 70 and 89%, depending on the problems the patient is facing.
+The average success rates that shown in corneal transplantation reviews are between 70 and 89%, based on the issues the patient is experiencing.

-It takes around 18 months for the patient to achieve full visual potential after the corneal transplant surgery.
-Some patients may also wear rigid contact lenses after the corneal transplantation procedure.
-The patient’s sight will slowly improve over the course of 12 to 18 months.
+The patient’s sight will gradually improve throughout 12 to 18 months and full visual potential of the patient will be reached in about 18 months after the corneal transplant surgery.
+Some patients may additionally wear rigid contact lenses after the corneal transplantation procedure.

 It usually happens in less than 20% of cases.